-“Acupuncture & Chinese herbal medicine combined may assist with helping you to maximise your fertility the natural way.”
+“Acupuncture & Chinese herbal medicine combined may assist in supporting your fertility cycles the natural way.”

 Others have made a choice to not have children (or more children), many prefering not to take oral contraceptive pills or use implants, injections or IUD’s.
 This is often referred to as ‘natural family planning’ – a combination of the rhythm method, basal body temping and cervical mucous observation.